Skip to content

 Viewing Ligands (3D structures)

-We can also view a table of 3D structures as follows:
+We can also 3D structures using:

 That's it!
 We are now ready to perform docking, ABFE, and RBFE.